-- 10.14 It is noted that some clearance work has been undertaken across the site resulting in the removal of some trees and hedgerow.
+- 10.12 It is noted that some clearance work has been undertaken across the site resulting in the removal of some trees and hedgerow.
 Notwithstanding this, the planning application submitted originally which secured permission for development of the site was accompanied by an ecological survey.
-At that time the Council's Wildlife Officer concluded that some site clearance was acceptable subject to standard controls avoiding such works during breeding and nesting seasons and that mitigation by way of bird and bat boxes, hedgehog fencing and native planting could be reasonably secured via planning condition. - 10.15 Whilst the site incorporates no protected trees, it is noted that an Ash tree formerly at the south west corner of the site has been removed.
+At that time the Council's Wildlife Officer concluded that some site clearance was acceptable subject to standard controls avoiding such works during breeding and nesting seasons and that mitigation by way of bird and bat boxes, hedgehog fencing and native planting could be reasonably secured via planning condition. - 10.13 Whilst the site incorporates no protected trees, it is noted that the apple tree which was located at the north-west corner of the site has been removed.
+This was identified in the ecology survey as "an ecologically valued feature" with recommendation that it should be retained is compatible with the development.
 Its loss therefore results in a net loss to biodiversity, particularly when combined with the partial removal of hedgerow along the boundaries.
-In order to comply with national and local policy therefore, the development would need to demonstrate that a mitigation package would be delivered which would result in (as a minimum) a neutral impact on biodiversity. - 10.16 It is considered that there are no material changes to the site conditions since this time (other than the clearance works) to indicate that the imposition of conditions securing appropriate tree and hedge replacement along with bird, bat and hedgehog measures would not satisfactorily mitigate the impacts of the development and provide some biodiversity enhancement to the site. - 10.17 As such, it is concluded that subject to conditions securing the aforementioned landscape and habitat enhancement features, the development would not result in severe harm to biodiversity and would provide enhancement opportunities in accordance with Policy LP16(b) and LP19 of the FLP.
+In order to comply with national and local policy therefore, the development would need to demonstrate that a mitigation package would be delivered which would result in (as a minimum) a neutral impact on biodiversity. - 10.14 It is considered that there are no material changes to the site conditions since this time (other than the clearance works) to indicate that the imposition of conditions securing appropriate tree and hedge replacement along with bird, bat and hedgehog measures would not satisfactorily mitigate the impacts of the development and provide some biodiversity enhancement to the site. - 10.15 As such, it is concluded that subject to conditions securing the aforementioned landscape and habitat enhancement features, the development would not result in severe harm to biodiversity and would provide enhancement opportunities in accordance with Policy LP16(b) and LP19 of the FLP.